jarofghosts/strum/README.md

   - A function: yields a transform stream, which is called with the value of each write, and will emit with each returned value.

-* `_options` is an optional object that will be passed to the stream constructor.
+* `_streamOptions` is an optional object that will be passed to the stream constructor.

 ## Notes